alphagov/govuk-developer-docs/source/manual/rabbitmq.html.md

 3. Do your business
 4. Tidy up

-Close the ssh connection you set up earlier with CTRL+C or by typing "exit".
+Close the SSH connection you set up earlier with CTRL+C or by typing "exit".

 ## Inspecting/removing items from a queue